 - Although it is general practice to attend to your posters during a conference, the best posters are self-contained and self-explanatory.
 Observers should be able to understand your poster if you are not present.

 - Unlike oral presentations, posters allow presenters to engage in intimate conversations with observers.
-Posters also allow observers to lead the pace of the discussion rather the presenter.
+Posters also allow observers to lead the pace of the discussion rather than the presenter.

 - Good posters have enough text to tell the story, but not so much text that it alienates the observer.
 Figures are often more effective in facilitating a discussion compared to large blocks of text.

 - Poster boards for the York Summer Research Program are 48 inches wide and 36 inches high.
-To conserve materials, templates are provided for posters that are 42” x 31.5”, which fits easily within the space provided by the poster board.

 - Because you might have several observers trying to view your poster at once, it is best to organize the information in columns from left to right.
 This way, observers won't have to cross in front of each other while reading.